pascaldekloe/colfer/README.md

 renamed to clearly discourage its use.

 The following changes are backward compatible.
-* Adding new fields to the end of Colfer structs
+* New fields at the end of Colfer structs
-* Raising the bit size (which is actually just a limit) of signed integers
+* Change datatype int32 into int64
+* Change datatype text into binary